|

 Tea and

-Coffee .
-Other communities bordering the park are Kamba
+Other communities bordering the park are Kamba ,the Borana and

 Unique Settings for Memorable Stay

-Though limited, accommodation in the park is diverse.
+limited, accommodation in the park is diverse.
+Luxury facilities

-These facilities enjoy spectacular settings and offer high notch
+spectacular settings and offer high notch service.
+The

 Ikweta

-mid range category.
-Meru has some of the best
+are in mid range category.
+Meru has some of

-self catering Bandas in the country.
-(Bwatherongi, Murera and Kinna
+the best self catering Bandas in the country.
+(Bwatherongi,

 Kampi Baridi; Kitanga; Makutano; Rojoweru; Mugunga; Ken Mare and